 The pendulum slip test is portable and consists of a weighted foot with a test slider that swings down and slides across the surface wetted with water.
 The weighted foot comprises a spring loaded rubber test slider that exerts a prescribed force over the specimen as it slides across the surface.

-While there are 2 rubber slider materials that may be used, Four S (simulated standard shoe sole) is generally accepted as the material to assess the slip resistance for the general public wearing suitable footwear.
-TRL (Transport Research Laboratory) rubber is predominantly used for highly slip resistant and profiled surfaces.
+While there are 2 rubber slider materials that may be used, Slider 96 (Four S - simulated standard shoe sole) is generally accepted as the material to assess the slip resistance for the general public wearing suitable footwear.
+Slider 55 TRL (Transport Research Laboratory) rubber is predominantly used for highly slip resistant and profiled surfaces.
 Research has indicated that TRL rubber may provide a better indication of barefoot slip resistance due to the softer yielding nature of the material, being more comparable to human skin than Four S rubber.
 The readings and correlating classification are shown below:

 The Ramp Test